Skip to main content

 6. Use TDD — Tests guide implementation

-7. Leverage tools - MCP, bash, custom commands multiply impact
+7. Leverage tools — Skills, MCP, custom commands

-8. Multiple Claudes for complex tasks - Separate contexts catch more issues
+8. Multiple Claudes for complex tasks — Separate contexts catch issues

 Quick Reference